 However, there's no filter option in sight, nor the ability to change to a Slo-Mo camera as we've seen on other recent Apple hardware.
-Given that the Air is running the necessary A7 64-bit chip to enable the enhanced video mode, we've no idea why you can't do the same here.
+Given that the Air is running the necessary A7 64-bit chip to enable the enhanced video mode, I've no idea why you can't do the same here.

 Even the filters would make sense, as the iPhone 5C can use these, and that's hardly as powerful a beast.
 This is probably the biggest criticism of the iPad Air I could throw at the tablet at launch, as the decision is slightly perplexing.